Ford Fusion Hybrid

-The Ford Fusion Hybrid is a gasoline-electric hybrid powered version of the mid-sized Ford Fusion sedan manufactured and marketed by Ford, now in its second generation.
+The Ford Fusion Hybrid is a gasoline-electric hybrid powered version of the mid-sized Ford Fusion sedan manufactured and marketed by Ford, which had two generations.
 A plug-in hybrid version, the Ford Fusion Energi, was released in the U.S. in February 2013.
+The last model year for all Ford Fusions was 2020.

 The first generation was launched to the U.S. market in March 2009 for model year 2010, together with its badge-engineered variants, the Mercury Milan Hybrid and the Lincoln MKZ Hybrid.
 The second generation was launched under the Ford and Lincoln brands for model year 2013, went on sale in the U.S. in October 2012.

 The U.S. Environmental Protection Agency (EPA) rated the 2010 Ford Fusion Hybrid at 39 mpgus combined city/highway.
 The second generation hybrid improved the fuel economy rating to 42 mpgus for combined city/highway driving.
 The EPA rated the Energi's combined city/highway fuel economy in all-electric mode at 88 miles per gallon gasoline equivalent (MPG-e) (2.7 L gasoline equivalent/100 km; 106 mpg-imp).
 In hybrid operation (charge-sustaining mode), the Energi has a combined fuel economy of 38 mpgUS.

-The Fusion Hybrid has won the 2010 North American Car of the Year Award, and the entire 2013 Ford Fusion line-up, including the Fusion hybrid and plug-in variants, won the 2013 Green Car of the Year.
-As of December 2016, over 285,000 units of the Fusion hybrid family have been sold in the United States since 2009, including the plug-in hybrid variant.
+The Fusion Hybrid won the 2010 North American Car of the Year Award, and the entire 2013 Ford Fusion line-up, including the Fusion hybrid and plug-in variants, won the 2013 Green Car of the Year.
+As of December 2016, over 285,000 units of the Fusion hybrid family were sold in the United States since 2009, including the plug-in hybrid variant.
 As of December 2016, sales of the Fusion Energi totaled 43,327 units delivered in its main market, the U.S.